cbohnert67/Data-Science-Xperiences/_posts/2021-12-08-Setting-up-a-data-science-environment-on-Linux.md

 title: Setting Up a Data Science Environment on Linux
 ---

-# Setting Up a Data Science Environment on Linux

 This article is a quick guide showing how to setting up a minimal Linux environment for your Data Science projects.

 You should be familiar with the most usual bash commands for navigating thourgh your file structure and to install programs.